 How to create a survey

-Surveys are a powerful tool for gathering valuable insights, whether you're conducting market research, seeking customer feedback, or running academic studies.
-But where do you start?
-Fear not!
-We've got you covered with a step-by-step guide on how to create a survey that yields meaningful results.
+Surveys are a powerful tool for gathering valuable insights, whether you’re conducting market research, seeking customer feedback, or running academic studies.
+This guide walks you through how to create a survey that gives you meaningful results.

 How to create a survey step by step

-1. Click Create to prepare your first form after creating your account.
+1. Create your first form after creating your account by clicking Create.

-5. On the left side, you can add questions.
-There is 25+ question types.
+5. Add questions – on the left side you can add questions.
+There are 25+ question types.

-6. In the design tab, you can adjust the survey in graphics.
-You can use ready-made templates or set your colors.
-In the Design tab, you can add your survey background.
+6. Design the look – in the Design tab you can adjust the survey’s appearance.
+Use ready-made templates or set your own colors and background.
 Read more about survey design.

-7. The following tabs on the left panel allow you to set the logic, scoring, or apply hidden variables.
+7. Configure logic and scoring – in the left-side tabs you can set up logic, scoring, or apply hidden variables.

-8. In the Settings tab, you can add your logo, set a random order of questions, and set up any security measures for the survey.
+8. Adjust settings – in the Settings tab you can add your logo, set a random order of questions, and configure security options.

-9. If the form is ready, it is worth testing and checking for any errors.
+9. Test the form – when the form is ready, test it carefully and fix any issues.

-11. While the test runs, you can monitor the incoming results in the Analysis tab in real-time.
-After completing the study, you can generate reports or create cross-tables in the Analysis tab.
+11. Analyze results – while the survey runs, you can monitor incoming responses in the Analysis tab in real time.
+After the study is complete, you can export data or create cross-tabulations.

 4 types of research

-In the realm of research, four primary types stand out, each offering unique insights.
+In research, four main types stand out, each offering different insights:

-1. Demographic research delves into economic and population data, aiding in targeting audiences with a genuine interest in your product or service.
-Take advantage of demographic survey questions.
+1. Demographic research – focuses on economic and population data and helps you target audiences genuinely interested in your product or service.
+Use demographic survey questions.

-2. Employee research, on the other hand, focuses on understanding your employees' beliefs, thoughts, and opinions regarding their jobs and the industry.
+2. Employee research – helps you understand employees’ beliefs, thoughts, and opinions about their jobs and the industry.

-3. Market research delves into industry or buyer insights, allowing businesses to gauge their competition and understand market sentiments.
+3. Market research – explores industry and buyer insights, letting you gauge competition and understand market sentiment.

-4. Customer research gathers feedback from those engaging with your business, product, or services, offering valuable insights into enhancing customer experiences.
+4. Customer research – gathers feedback from people interacting with your business, product, or services, giving you insight into how to improve customer experience.

-Step 3: Choose the Right Question Types Select appropriate question types based on your research objectives.
-Utilize closed-ended questions for quantitative data and open-ended questions for qualitative insights.
-More about difference between quantitative and qualitative research.
+3. Choose the right question types – use closed-ended questions for quantitative data and open-ended questions for qualitative insight.
+Learn more about quantitative vs qualitative research.

 What to do after conducting a survey

-5. Identify Actionable Insights: Determine actionable insights from the survey findings.
-Identify areas that require improvement, changes, or further investigation based on the collected data.
+5. Find actionable insights – pinpoint areas that need improvement or further investigation based on the data.

 Need help or have more questions?